 “Legibility is key, especially if there is a long walk through content.
-If it’s more than one page, I would not use a stylized font.
+If it’s more than one page, I would not use a stylised font.
 It can be a nice font, but it needs to be legible,” Jessica says.

-Not sure if your font is too stylized?
+Not sure if your font is too stylised?
 Jessica suggests printing it out and taping it to the wall.
 Walk away from it for a while and return and try to read it from a distance.
 You’ll know quickly if you can read it or not.

-Pull quotes, the likes of which are found in magazines and editorial pieces, are excellent when trying to drive a point home or to emphasize crucial information.
+Pull quotes, the likes of which are found in magazines and editorial pieces, are excellent when trying to drive a point home or to emphasise crucial information.
 People tend to scan documents — pulled quotes can ensure the reader’s attention is grabbed where and when you want it.

 Remember, reports like case studies, infographics, and brand presentations provide the critical social proof consumers need to engage with your brand.
 It’s all about creating content that is equal parts visually-engaging and data-driven.
 That’s powerful, and that drives engagement.